 - Be ready for a long term relationship

-I advise to invest in startups only if you think it is exciting and fun.
+I advise investing in startups only if you think it is exciting and fun.
 If you want to make money fast, you would probably need to reconsider.
 Startup investing is a long-term thing.
 Most startups are cash flow negative for the first couple of years, meaning they lose more than they make.
-They are burning up investments, hoping to one day be able to earn money, and create a profitable business.
+They are burning up investments, hoping to one day be able to earn money and create a profitable business.
 Only after that, they can reward their early investors through an exit.
 There is always a possibility to sell your startup investment before the company achieves an exit, but the liquidity is low.
-There isn’t yet an active trading platform on which supply and demand for startup investment positions is offered.
+There isn’t yet an active trading platform on which supply and demand for startup investment positions are offered.
 Also, if you have shares in a startup you often cannot immediately sell off your shares to anyone.
 It is common for the legal entities to be arranged so that you first have to offer your shares to your fellow investors.
 I will not go too much in detail in this blog post.
 But again: if this is all new to you, please find a way to get more knowledge on this topic.

-Another thing I would like to emphasize is that the success of your investments won’t just depend on picking the good companies.
+Another thing I would like to emphasize is that the success of your investments won’t just depend on picking good companies.
 It is also about what you add to the company after investing.
 You are able to support the company from your network, and personal experience.
 So after investing don’t become too passive.
 A startup is all about having a mindset which is set on discovering and exploiting opportunities.
 You, as an investor in a startup, can do the same.
 If you come across a potential supplier, or a potential client, mention that you know a startup which can be interesting for them.
 Being an investor actually means being an ambassador.

 - Diversify your portfolio

 The headline news is simple: spread your portfolio.
 Don’t throw all your money at one startup.
 Often I see investors committing smaller amounts in 5 to 10 companies.
 For any company, there is a relatively high risk that the company will fail altogether, no matter how good it looks.
 By having a broader portfolio your portfolio won’t be ‘all or nothing’ like it is with just a single investment.
-Of course you shouldn’t invest in so many that you can’t keep track of them.
+Of course, you shouldn’t invest in so many that you can’t keep track of them.
 You can start small.
-When you are starting with your first startup investment portfolio you can chose to invest 1.000 Euro’s in 5-10 different startups.
+When you are starting with your first startup investment portfolio you can choose to invest 1.000 euros in 5-10 different startups.
 That way you can get more experienced, and see if you enjoy it, without exposing an enormous amount of capital.
 Once your confidence grows you can offer larger follow-up investments to your favourite companies.

 With everything in life, if you haven’t done it before, you will probably not immediately do it perfectly.
 Startup investing is a skill that you can learn.
 Always be on the look-out to learn more, and try to educate yourself.
-For any topic it is likely that you can find an expert that knows more about that particular matter than you do.
+For any topic, it is likely that you can find an expert that knows more about that particular matter than you do.
 Perhaps you have some friends that have invested before and which you can learn from.
-There are also places which offer angel investment trainings.
+There are also places which offer angel investment training.
 These can be found online with an angel investment platform, but also at startup accelerators, for example.
 If you get to know more angels, you will be able to share your potential investment opportunities, learn from each other’s way of looking at things, and perhaps decide to invest as a syndicate.

 Reading through what I have written, I sincerely hope I haven’t scared off any (potential) investors.
 It is important for me that an investor knows the mechanisms and risks involved in startup investing, and that the rewards don’t always have to come in the form of a financial return.
 Investing in startups can be rewarding because of the direct relation you get with the startup.
 You can actually learn a lot from a startup, have a direct impact, and you can watch your investment grow.
 Also, don’t underestimate the subtleties of startup investing.
 Even if you had a startup, investing in a startup is different than running it.
 Even if you are a financial investment professional, and know all about stocks, bonds, investing in startups is a very different thing.
 While talking about entrepreneurship startup guru Eric Ries once said: “a startup is an experiment, you have to do it, measure the performance and see what happens”.
 I would claim that startup investing works the same: make your first (small) investments and see what happens.
 Perhaps it is not for you, perhaps it is your life’s calling.
 The only way to find out is by doing it.